Oneflow-Inc/DLPerf/README.md

 ## Files and Folders

-- `README.md`: introduce general information of this repository.
+- `README.md`: introduces general information of this repository.
 - `NVIDIADeepLearningExamples/`: holds the reproducible scripts and test reports for DNN models from NVIDIA DeepLearningExamples;
 - `OneFlow/`: holds the reproducible scripts and test reports for DNN models from OneFlow official benchmark;
 - `PaddlePaddle/`: holds the reproducible scripts and test reports for DNN models from PaddlePaddle official benchmark;
 - `TensorFlow/`: holds the reproducible scripts and test reports for DNN models from TensorFlow 2.x official benchmark;
+- `PyTorch/`: holds the reproducible scripts and test reports for DNN models from PyTorch official benchmark;
 - `MxNet/`: holds the reproducible scripts and test reports for DNN models from [gluon-nlp](https://github.com/dmlc/gluon-nlp) repo;
 - `reports`: holds rounds of DNN's benchmark test reports.

 ## Summary of Latest Test Results

 This section maintains the summary of the latest results.
-For more and detail information, please find in [reports](./reports) folder.
+For more and more details, please find in [reports](./reports) folder.

 ### Latest Test Report

-[DLPerf Benchmark Test Report v1.0](./reports/dlperf_benchmark_test_report_v1.md) On 4 server nodes with 8x NVIDIA-V100-16G GPUs each.
+[DLPerf Benchmark Test Report v1.0](./reports/dlperf_benchmark_test_report_v1.md) on 4 nodes with 8x Tesla V100-SXM2-16GB GPUs each.

 ### ResNet50-V1.5 Training Performance images/sec

-Our results were obtained by running the applicable training scripts on 4 server nodes with 8x NVIDIA-V100-16G GPUs each.
+Our results were obtained by running the applicable training scripts on 4 nodes with 8x Tesla V100-SXM2-16GB GPUs each.
 The specific training script that was run is documented in the corresponding model's README.

 The difference between v1 and v1.5 is in the bottleneck blocks which require down sampling.
 ResNet v1 has stride = 2 in the first 1x1 convolution, whereas v1.5 has stride = 2 in the 3x3 convolution